brendanclarke/LXR/README.md

 **Per-track pattern assignment.** Individual tracks can be set to follow different patterns: hold a VOICE button and press a pattern button to assign that track to a different pattern source independently of the other tracks.

 **Looper.** SEQ buttons 9–16 provide looper functionality in PERF mode.
 Button 10 sets the longest length (64 sub-steps, 1/2 Bar), halving at each button to 16 (1 sub-step or 1/64th).
 Holding button 9 in addition 'dots' the loop length, adding 50% to the last loop button held.
-Releasing all loop buttons returns the sequencer to the position it would have reached without looping immediately.
+Releasing all loop buttons immediately returns the sequencer to the position it would have reached without looping engaged.

 ---

 ### Sequencer / Step Mode

 **Copy step, copy sub-step, copy single-voice track between patterns.** Main sequencer steps and sub-steps can be copied individually within the track of a pattern.
 To copy a single voice track between patterns: view the source pattern, hold COPY, press the source track (voice) button, then press the destination pattern button.

-**Voice load from kit via step automation.** Individual drum voices can be changed by step automation targeting a Bank MSB (CC0) value, letting you swap a single drum sound mid-pattern from within the sequencer without a full kit change.

 **Automation-only steps (velocity 0).** When a step's velocity is set to 0, it does not retrigger the voice envelope but still plays back any automation recorded on that step.
 This works like a 'trigless lock' — useful for parameter movement without changing envelope states.